-To address this gap, we propose a framework for constructing isotropic covariance functions directly on collections of spatial sets, which accommodates point-referenced, areal, and mixed spatial data within a unified formulation.
-The goal is to circumvent the analytical and computational intractability of aggregation-based models while ensuring mathematical validity.
-To this end, we define a pseudometric, the \emph{ball-Hausdorff distance}, based on the Hausdorff distance between minimum enclosing balls of sets.
-Under mild assumptions, we derive a closed-form expression for the proposed distance and show that it is conditionally negative definite~(CND) whenever the underlying domain metric is CND.\@ By Schoenberg's theorem~\citep{schoenberg1938metric}, this implies that the square-root of the ball-Hausdorff distance admits an isometric embedding into a Hilbert space, thereby providing a rich class of valid isotropic covariance functions indexed by spatial sets.
+To address this gap, we propose a framework for constructing isotropic covariance functions directly on collections of spatial sets, accommodating point-referenced, areal, and mixed spatial data within a unified formulation.
+We aim to circumvent the analytical and computational intractability of aggregation-based models while ensuring mathematical validity.
+To this end, we define a pseudometric, the \emph{ball-Hausdorff distance}, based on the Hausdorff distance between the minimum enclosing balls of sets.
+Under mild assumptions, we derive a closed-form expression for this distance, allowing for fast and exact computation.
+Moreover, the proposed distance is conditionally negative definite~(CND) whenever the underlying domain metric is CND.\@ By Schoenberg's theorem~\citep{schoenberg1938metric}, this implies that the square-root of the ball-Hausdorff distance admits an isometric embedding into a Hilbert space, thereby providing a rich class of valid isotropic covariance functions indexed by spatial sets.
 As we demonstrate in numerical studies, this theoretical validity is a critical distinction, as the standard Hausdorff distance frequently yields invalid covariance structures in identical settings.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:notation} establishes the necessary preliminary results, including the properties of CND functions and their relationship with isometric embeddings on Hilbert spaces.
 Section~\ref{sec:main} presents our main theoretical contribution: the definition of the ball-Hausdorff distance, the proof of its CND property for length spaces, and valid covariance functions for this distance.
 In Section~\ref{sec:examples}, we provide numerical benchmarks across Euclidean and spherical domains to analyze the agreement between the ball-Hausdorff and standard Hausdorff distances, quantify computational speedups, and empirically show the positive definiteness of the resulting covariance matrices.
 Finally, we conclude with a discussion of the results and future directions for research in Section~\ref{sec:disc}.